 -- Posted by Neil H. Buchanan

 In my ongoing series of posts (most recently, yesterday's) shining a spotlight on the sociopathy that has come to dominate Republican policies and tactics, I have tried to be clear that this critique does not apply to all Republican or conservative voters, nor does it even apply to all Republican leaders.
 We must bear in mind, however, that this critique does apply to a large part of the party's base, and to a vast majority of its leaders.
-The "Let 'em die!" attitudes of the hard-core Tea Partiers are hardly a fringe view among Republicans, after all -- and certainly not of their leaders.
+The "Let 'em die!" attitudes of the hard-core Tea Partiers are hardly a fringe view among Republicans, after all -- and certainly not among their leaders.

 Even so, it is important to try to separate good faith from bad, and muddle-headedness from ill intent.
 In that regard, I recently received an email from a Republican friend who protested that many Republican leaders are sincere in their beliefs that the policies they espouse are actually good for the nation.
 This is apparently meant to imply that they are not, in fact, sociopaths, but are instead good people whose views on the merits simply differ from mine.
 If so, then we can stop the acrimony and simply go back to trying to convince each other that evidence and logic support one set of policies over another, and to try to forge hard-won compromise.

 Despite the appeal of this framing of the problem, I believe that it is fundamentally inaccurate.
-It is, after all, possible to sincerely believe in something that it profoundly anti-social (in its goals and/or in its tactics).
+It is, after all, possible to sincerely believe in something that is profoundly anti-social (in its goals and/or in its tactics).
 Plenty of sociopaths believe that what they are doing is for the ultimate good of the world.
 A serial murderer might sincerely believe that he is doing God's work, by killing evil people and thus making the world a better place for the deserving good people among us.
 It might well be, to take a less extreme example, that the guy who was caught dumping voter registration materials last month really thought that he was doing something good.
 People who think that the rules do not apply to them are, by all evidence, often convinced that their ends justify their means.

 The inquiry, therefore, is not about whether any particular politician means well.
 It is whether he is proposing policies that are actually harmful to people, and engaging in tactics that he would vehemently criticize if engaged in by others.